What is a bone marrow test?

 - bone marrow trephine biopsy

-Aspiration means the doctor or nurse sucks some liquid bone marrow up into a syringe.
+Aspiration means the doctor or nurse draws some liquid bone marrow up into a syringe.

-A bone marrow trephine means that they remove a very thin 1 or 2cm long core of bone marrow in one piece.
+A bone marrow trephine biopsy means they remove a very thin 1 or 2cm long core of bone marrow in one piece.

 You usually have both of these tests done at the same time.
 They give some of the same information to the doctor, but there are differences.
 The bone marrow trephine shows the structure of the bone marrow inside the bone, whereas the aspiration takes just the bone marrow cells.